 Strain the clove and cinnamon bark.
 Add one or two tablespoons of vinegar to it.
 Drink it daily on an empty stomach.

-4. Pomegranate juice and apple cider vinegar
+4. Pomegranate juice with vinegar

 Pomegranate juice contains polyphenols (antioxidants) like tannins and anthocyanins.
 It promotes blood flow and may help prevent heart disease and peripheral vascular disease.